Odd Arne Westad

 Odd Arne Westad FBA (born 5 January 1960) is a Norwegian historian specializing in the Cold War and contemporary East Asian history.
 He is the Elihu Professor of History and Global Affairs at Yale University, where he teaches in the Yale History Department and in the Jackson School of Global Affairs.
 Previously, Westad held the S.T.
 Lee Chair of US-Asia Relations at Harvard University, teaching in the John F. Kennedy School of Government.
-Westad has also taught at the London School of Economics, where he served as director of LSE IDEAS.
+He has also taught at the London School of Economics, where he served as director of LSE IDEAS.
 In the spring semester 2019 Westad was Boeing Company Chair in International Relations at Schwarzman College, Tsinghua University.

 Background

-After studying as an undergraduate at the University of Oslo, Westad attended the University of North Carolina at Chapel Hill to work on his Ph.D. under Professor Michael H. Hunt.
-He was appointed Director of Research at the Norwegian Nobel Institute and Adjunct Professor of History at the University of Oslo in 1991.
-In 1998, he left Oslo to join the International History Department at the LSE, where he also worked in the LSE Asia Research Centre before becoming Head of Department in 2003.
+After studying as an undergraduate at the University of Oslo, Westad attended the University of North Carolina at Chapel Hill to work on his Ph.D. under Michael H. Hunt.
+He was appointed director of research at the Norwegian Nobel Institute and adjunct professor of history at the University of Oslo in 1991.
+In 1998, he left Oslo to join the International History Department at the LSE, where he also worked in the LSE Asia Research Centre before becoming department head in 2003.

 While at LSE, Westad set up LSE IDEAS, the LSE's centre for international affairs, diplomacy and strategy, together with Professor Michael Cox in 2008.
 Westad speaks and writes in a number of languages, including his native Norwegian, English, French, German, Mandarin and Russian.
 He is a well known lecturer in several countries, both on history and on contemporary international affairs, especially with regard to China and East Asia.

 In 2014 Westad became the inaugural holder of the S.T.
 Lee Chair of US-Asia Relations at Harvard University.
 While at Harvard, Professor Westad taught international affairs and global history at the John F. Kennedy School of Government.
 At Harvard, he was also a Senior Scholar at the Harvard Academy of International and Area Studies.
 In 2019, Westad joined Yale University, where he now teaches courses in global and international history.
 He is based both in the Yale History Department and in the Jackson School of Global Affairs.